bastoune57/aiven_homework/README.md

 ```

 ## Prerequisite
-To be able to connect to the Aiven servers you need a ./src folder with the host\_settings.ini files.
-You also need a ssl folder in the ./scr folder with the 3 connection files: ca.pem, service.cert and service.key
+To be able to connect to the Aiven servers you need a ./res folder with the host\_settings.ini file.
+You also need a ssl folder in the ./res folder with the 3 connection files: ca.pem, service.cert and service.key
 In order to obtain these filesm please contact the project manager at bastien.hamet@gmail.com.

 ## Core info about project